MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCallQueue.md

 ```

 ## DESCRIPTION
-The Get-CsCallQueue cmdlet lets you retrieve information about the call queues in your organization.
-Call queue output contains statistical data on the number of active calls that are in the queue.
+The Get-CsCallQueue cmdlet lets you retrieve information about the Call Queues in your organization.
+Call Queue output contains statistical data on the number of active calls that are in the queue.

-If called without parameters, Get-CsCallQueue returns a collection of all call queues configured to be used in your organization.
+If called without parameters, Get-CsCallQueue returns a collection of all Call Queues configured to be used in your organization.

-The Get-CsCallQueue cmdlet may suggest additional steps required to complete the call queue setup.
+The Get-CsCallQueue cmdlet may suggest additional steps required to complete the Call Queue setup.

 ## EXAMPLES